Osgodby, Barlby with Osgodby: History

 The toponym is from an Old Norse personal name Asgaut, with the Old Danish suffix -by ("farm" or "village"), thus "Asgaut's farm".
 The place is mentioned in the Domesday Book.

-In the Middle Ages the village was in the Ouse and Derwent wapentake of the East Riding of Yorkshire, and in the large ancient parish of Hemingbrough.
+In the Middle Ages the village was in the Ouse and Derwent wapentake of the East Riding of Yorkshire, and a township in the large ancient parish of Hemingbrough.
 It became a separate civil parish in 1866.
-In 1935 the civil parish was abolished and merged with the parish of Barlby to form the new parish of Barlby with Osgodby.
+On 1 April 1935 the civil parish was abolished and merged with the parish of Barlby.
+In 1931 the parish had a population of 294.

 In 1974 Osgodby was transferred from the East Riding to the new county of North Yorkshire.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.